4ms/metamodule-plugin-sdk/docs/dsp.md

 sample-by-sample (not by blocks).

-Instead of providing a block of samples like you would with a typical block sesampler, you provide a callback function that returns a sample on demand.
-The `process()` function will call your callback as many times as needed until it can produce one audio frame of data.
+Instead of providing a block of samples like you would with a typical block resampler, you provide a callback function that returns a sample on demand.
+Each time you need a resampled audio frame, the resampler will call your callback as many times as needed until it can produce the frame for you.

 The benefit of StreamResamplers are that
-- The latency is minimal (as low as possible)
+- The latency is minimal (as low as possible for the resampling algorithm)
 - It's equally efficient at any block size
+- Simple to use: no intermediate buffers or sample counters required
 - Less memory footprint
-- Making it safe for concurrent accesses to the audio input stream is easier than it is for block resamplers
+- Easy to make safe for concurrent accesses to the audio input stream

 It never allocates memory, so it's safe for use in audio threads (even when changing number of channels or flushing).
 Uses a hermetian algorithm optimzed